 All kinds of bees love dandelions, and among the fans of this flower, we can include the Grey-patched mining bee, Andrena nitida.

 In Britain, this species can be seen from late March

+Females measure up to 12mm, males are a little smaller.
+They are slightly larger than a honey bee.
 This species is univoltine (having one generation, and therefore, one flight period in a year).

 It may be attacked by the parasite, Gooden's Nomad Bee (Nomada goodeniana).

 The Gooden's nomad bee enters the ground nest burrows of target hosts, such as the grey-patched mining bee, and lays an egg in a nest cell.